uraimo/buildSwiftOnARM/README.md

 ## Building instructions

+**Update 3/17:** Currently 3.1 builds only with Ubuntu 16.04, check out the 3.0.2 tag for the previous version.

 First of all, use a suitably sized sd-card, at least 16Gb in size.

 Configure a swap file of at least 2Gb, on Ubuntu: